rodrush/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond-script that sets the permission to the file hello gu-rwx,o+rwx hello 9-John_Doe-script that sets the mode of the file hello 10-mirror_permissions-script that sets the mode of the file hello the same as olleh’s mode
+8-James_Bond-script that sets the permission to the file hello gu-rwx,o+rwx hello 9-John_Doe-script that sets the mode of the file hello 10-mirror_permissions-script that sets the mode of the file hello the same as olleh’s mode 11-directories_permissions-Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+12-directory_permissions-script that creates a directory called my_dir with permissions 751 13-change_group-script that changes the group owner to school for the file hello